dmauser/azure-routeserver/ars-nhip/README.md

 ## Intro

 The main objective of this lab is to demonstrate traffic going over high available NVAs leveraging Azure Route Server.
-During the lab, you are going to explore the following:
+During the lab, you will explore the following:

 - Review and validate connectivity fundamentals between Spokes via Hub using UDRs.
-- Use Azure Route Server and NVAs to allow Spoke-to-Spoke connectivity without UDRs.
+- Use Azure Route Server and NVAs to enable Spoke-to-Spoke connectivity without UDRs.
 - Describe the default behavior for traffic going over high-available NVAs when using Azure Route Server.
 - Introduce stateful inspection via Iptables on the NVAs and demonstrate the side effects of asymmetric routing for spoke-to-spoke connectivity (East/West traffic).
-- Demonstrate the [Azure Route Server next hop IP feature](https://https://learn.microsoft.com/en-us/azure/route-server/next-hop-ip) and how it solves potential asymmetric issues, and spoke-to-spoke go over NVAs leveraging stateful inspection.
+- Demonstrate the [Azure Route Server next hop IP feature](https://https://learn.microsoft.com/en-us/azure/route-server/next-hop-ip) and how it solves potential asymmetric issues, allowing spoke-to-spoke traffic to go over NVAs while leveraging stateful inspection.
-- Configure and understand Internet Breakout and how to configure UDRs and NSGs to ensure NVAs and Spoke VMs can go out to the Internet.
+- Configure and understand Internet Breakout, including how to configure UDRs and NSGs to ensure NVAs and Spoke VMs can access the Internet.

 ## Base network topology